PGCHE & AFS

-Please be aware we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please send your application in as soon as possible.
+Please be aware we have a large number of applications due to the increase in staff and GTA scholarships, and therefore have limited places, so please make your application as soon as possible.

-Sending your application in 3 months in advance will not guarantee you a place, but will give you a much better chance.
+Completing your application 3 months in advance will not guarantee you a place, but will give you a much better chance.

 If you need initial advice on the kind of detail to include in your claim, please contact Edd Pitt (firstname.lastname@example.org)

 We will be in contact with all applicants in August (September cohort) and December (January cohort), informing applicants if they have a place for the next iteration.
 If they do not have a place we will give alternative options.
 For those allocated a place, we will give further details of the programme.